czantoine/project-toolbox-OS/README.md

 - [x] Manage group and owner file or directory
 - [x] Archive semester and send via ssh for other client machine
 - [x] Scheduling automatic email for all student when student update question & remark and when teacher update grade
+- [x] Save a semester via scp to a other client machine
 - [x] Easy install ssh, ssmtp and gnuplot, server ip address

 #### Toolbox Student